scodi593/Diabetes_Prediction_System/README.md

     The dataset is sourced from the UCI Machine Learning Repository.
     Special thanks to the community for their resources and guidance in machine learning and data science.

-Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.